UK economy grows at fastest rate in six years in 2013

 That was a vast improvement over 2012's 0.3 percent.
 It bodes well for the coming 12 months and should improve the government's standing just over a year before a national election.

-"We forecast the Bank will start hiking in Q2 2015, given the strong turnaround in the economy and labour market," said Blerina Uruci, economist at Barclays.
+"We forecast the Bank of England will start hiking in Q2 2015, given the strong turnaround in the economy and labor market," said Blerina Uruci, economist at Barclays.
 "A hike as soon as 2014 would be premature in the current environment of subdued inflation pressures and would risk choking off the recovery."

-A Reuters poll of economists last week showed a 30 percent chance the Bank will hike rates from their record low 0.5 percent this year.
+A Reuters poll of economists last week showed a 30 percent chance the BoE will hike rates from their record low 0.5 percent this year. <BOE/INT>

-The fourth-quarter data's failure to beat forecasts - as some private-sector surveys had indicated it might - caused sterling to slip briefly, by reducing short-term pressure on the Bank to consider tighter policy.
+The fourth-quarter data's failure to beat forecasts - as some private-sector surveys had indicated it might - caused sterling to slip briefly, by reducing short-term pressure on the BoE to consider tighter policy.

-Bank Governor Mark Carney has said there is no need for rates to rise anytime soon, and the Bank itself had forecast fourth-quarter growth at just under 1 percent.
+BoE Governor Mark Carney has said there is no need for rates to rise any time soon, and the BoE itself had forecast fourth-quarter growth at just under 1 percent.

 Britain's total output is still 1.3 percent below the pre-financial crisis peak - a weaker performance than other big, advanced economies.
 Inflation has fallen to the BoE's 2 percent target for the first time in four years.